therasuldev/multi-link-text/README.md

 - It supports rich text formatting, enabling you to customize the appearance of different words in the text.

 **Paragraph Handling**
--You can include paragraph breaks in the text, and the widget will handle them accordingly.
+- You can include paragraph breaks in the text, and the widget will handle them accordingly.

 ## Installation